craftmyne/craftmyne.github.io/_posts/1000-minecraft/2022-09-14-a-1000-hour-minecraft-world.md

     </div>
 </div>

-One of the first large builds I ever attempted was a slime farm, Using a seedloader I was able to locate 4 slime chunks fairly close to my spawn area and began to dig.
+One of the first large builds I ever attempted was a slime farm, [Using a seedloader](https://www.chunkbase.com/apps/seed-map) I was able to locate 4 slime chunks fairly close to my spawn area and began to dig.
 Once it was done I wasn't too happy with how it looked just being a massive hole in the middle of nowhere, so I built a castle casing around it, and added a little safehouse I could sit in to allow the slimes to spawn.
-I think it all looks really good even from the sky:
+However in retrospect due to spawning spheres, its probably best to build a platform maybe around 50 blocks above the farm so that all of the platforms are a sufficient distance away to allow for spawning.
+If you're confused on what I mean by spawning sphere's the minecraft wiki has a page on [spawning mechanics](https://minecraft.fandom.com/wiki/Spawn#Spawn_conditions).
+Here's the finished slime farm area:

 <div class="card text-white bg-danger mb-3">
     <img class="card-img-top" src="https://i3.lensdump.com/i/1z6LaQ.png"/>